 Utopia Modern: Palm Springs in the American Imaginary

 Sitting at the foot of the majestic San Jacinto mountain, one of the highest peaks in Southern California, Palm Springs and adjacent Coachella Valley townships have brought together, perhaps more than any other small-size township in the United States, an extraordinarily broad range of constituencies.
 The indigenous Agua Caliente Band of Cahuilla Indians have inhabited the valley for centuries and continue to be an important presence.
 Anglos began settling in Palm Springs in the 1880s, marginalizing the tribe on its own land, and soon the warm and dry climate identified the site as ideal for the treatment of consumption.
+Proto-hippies, some coming out of the Wandervogel movement in Germany, also moved in, bringing a different approach to health utopia.
 Soon, the railway brought other newcomers, particularly those associated with the Hollywood entertainment industry.
 The “culture of leisure” that backgrounded these early visitors’ quests was the first manifestation of the utopia that brought many subsequent waves of newcomers, a utopia that inevitably rubs shoulders with dystopia.
 Subsequent waves of newcomers or visitors have included college party-seekers in the 1960s; people living with HIV in the 1980s; gay men and lesbians in search of hedonism; straight and gay retirees from all over North America; snowbirds from Canada; New-Agers fascinated by the special nature of the surroundings; architecture buffs renovating the city’s signature mid-century modern homes in exacting detail; workers employed by the Indian Tribe’s mega-casinos; Latino/a workers who build homes and clean rich people’s houses, pools, and yards under the unforgiving sun; Hasidic Jews; and the homeless.